 Apps for Wellness

-Below are a variety of Apps you may enjoy or find useful.
+Below are a variety of mobile apps you may enjoy or find useful.
 These apps are for self-help only and are not a substitute for professional counseling.
 We are not endorsing any of the apps specifically, and they are not maintained by Counseling Services.
-For more information, click the links to contact the companies offering these services.
+For more information, contact each app's company.

 Mindfulness related Apps for Android and Apple

-This mobile app is to help you learn about and cope with the symptoms related to PTSD that commonly occur following trauma.
+PTSD Coach is a mobile app to help you learn about and cope with the symptoms related to PTSD that commonly occur following trauma.

 Other Apps for Android and Apple